-Paper I is non-calculator and paper 2 and 3 are calculator papers.
+Paper 1 is non-calculator and paper 2 and 3 are calculator papers.

 We have recently invested in new textbooks for the whole of KS4.
-We also subscribe to the Mymaths and Hegarty Maths (shortly to be rebranded as Sparx Maths) websites which we make use of in our teaching and for setting homework.
+We also subscribe to the Mymaths and Sparx Maths websites which we make use of in our teaching and for setting homework.